wgong/Parsing-Workshop/chapter1/README.md

 - Description: `test` evaluates the expression and, if it valuates to true, returns a zero exit status, otherwise it returns 1.
 - [Action Item]: What is the difference between `[[ expression ]]` and `[ expression ]`?

+[ is POSIX; [[ is bash extension

 #### seq
 - Syntax: `seq number`
 - Description: Writes the sequence `1..number` to standard output (separated by newlines).
 - Example: `seq 3`

 #### for/while
 Let us explain the syntax of `for` and `while` loops with three examples.

-The first loop bewlo loops through every element in the current working directory.
+The first loop below loops through every element in the current working directory.

 ```
 #!/bin/bash